 BETA PHOTO: The 5.10 Wall

 The centerpiece of the right cliff is the 120 foot tall shear 5.10 Wall, situated above the slabs, with a large wooded ledge between.
 The name is a misnomer since what appears to be a nice collection of 5.10 face climbs turns out to be a bunch of fiercely technical and sustained climbing that usually checks in at 5.12 or above.
 The joke on the new routers passed for many years into the tradition of sandbagging Owls route grades by a couple numbers.
 If you like techy steep face climbing, this is the wall for you.
-There are a couple open projects here, prob. hard 10 and hard 11 ;) , that when completed could be the best hard pitches of their kind in the region.
+If you like hard technical, crimpy face climbing, some of the lines here rate with the best of their kind in the region.

 The main wall faces SSE, so gets blasted by morning and midday sun, making it a great destination for dry Fall days